Virtual-Dev/Virtual/README.md

 ## [Join us on Discord](https://discord.gg/3Bjhz4k)

-# The Stipend
+# The Virtual

-We introduce you a new cryptocoin called Stipend.
+We introduce you a new cryptocoin called Virtual.
-Stipend is a safe, anonymous, fast and highly profitable coin with Masternodes and advanced reward system with Long-Term Development & Support.
+Virtual is a safe, anonymous, fast and highly profitable coin with Masternodes and advanced reward system with Long-Term Development & Support.
 Welcome to the future!

 ## Main Features: